-The Board found that you enlisted in the Naval Reserve on 30 December 1993.
-You reported to active duty on 1 August 1994.
-The record reflects that you received three nonjudicial punishments for larceny, insubordination on two occasions, and failure to obey a lawful order.
+The Board found that you enlisted in the Navy on 3 February 1987 at age 19.
+The record reflects that you received three nonjudicial punishments and were convicted by a summary courtmartial.
+The offenses included unauthorized absences totalling 165 days and failure to obey a lawful order.

-On 4 November 1996 the commanding officer recommended that you be separated with a general discharge by reason of misconduct due to commission of a serious offense and a pattern of misconduct.
-When informed of this recommendation, you elected to waive the right to submit a statement in response to the discharge action.
-After review by the discharge authority, the recommendation for separation was approved and on 12 November 1996 you received a general discharge by reason of misconduct due to commission of a serious offense.
+On 14 August 1990 an administrative discharge board recommended that you be separated with a general discharge by reason of misconduct due to commission of a serious offense.
+After review by the discharge authority, the recommendation for separation was approved and on 9 November 1990 you received a general discharge by reason of misconduct.
 At that time, you were assigned a reenlistment code of RE-4.

 In its review of your application the Board carefully weighed all potentially mitigating factors, such as your youth and immaturity.
-However, the Board concluded that these factors were not sufficient to warrant recharacterization of your discharge, given your disciplinary record.
+However, the Board concluded that these factors were not sufficient to warrant recharacterization of your discharge, given your disciplinary record for lengthy periods of unauthorized absence.
 Therefore, the Board concluded that no change to the discharge is warranted.